gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ![ground-flower-banner1](/images/wave-function-collapse/ground-flower-banner1.png)

-#### The input image is wrapped
+#### The sample image is wrapped

 Why is the ground in the sky?

-When generating tiles from the input image, the question arises: What should we do with `SIZE` x `SIZE` squares which go off the edge of the image?
+When generating tiles from the sample image, the question arises: What should we do with `SIZE` x `SIZE` squares which go off the edge of the image?
 The simplest choice is to wrap around to the other side of the sample.